webplatform/docs/css/properties/flex-direction/index.md

 {{Flags}}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name|CSS Flexible Box Layout Module}}
 {{Summary_Section|The ‘flex-direction’ property specifies how flex items are placed in the flex container, by setting the direction of the flex container's main axis.
-This determines the direction that flex items are laid out in. }}
+This determines the direction that flex items are laid out in.}}
 {{CSS Property
 |Initial value=row
 |Applies to=flex containers